Irving Levin's Recollections

 After a few months, I went to Europe myself to buy similar merchandise as on the first trip, including some electrical bulbs that were manufactured completely in Europe.
 When I returned from my second trip and met my associate on the pier, he didn't appear very enthusiastic.
 I wasn't too pleased with his attitude, so I put it right to him that afternoon, "Charlie, what are you unhappy about?"
 He said, "During your absence, I met a man who manufactures electrical bulbs."
 While I was in Europe, this man Charlie who was my partner became fifty-percent partners with this other man who had a factory in the United States making electrical bulbs, and he felt that this was the type of business that he would like to pursue, to become a manufacturer rather than an importer.
 So I asked him whether he would like to disengage himself from our arrangement.

 That was what he wanted to hear.
 We called in an accountant to figure out during our operation of six months whether we lost money or made money.
 My share of the profits came to about $3500.
 He gave me back in merchandise the amount that I had invested in the company, but this profit he postponed paying because he was going into this new business and needed the money.
-He told me that he would pay in the near future, but I never got that money because his business went very bad.
+He told me that he would pay in the near future, but I never got that money because his business went very badly.

 From that day on, I operated my business as a sole owner and proprietor.
 My business kept on progressing.
 I didn't make a great deal of money, but I didn't lose any money, and I made some money each year.
 I had two or three people working in my office, and a couple in the shipping room.
 That was in New York City [Manhattan] in a loft.
 So my brother and I started out in 1919.
 I left my brother in 1922, and went with Charlie.
 We made that trip, and then I became a partner.
 From 1923 to 1927, I operated with help, but no on else had any financial interest in the business.
 In 1927, I found I needed someone to manage the office while I travelled, and I asked Sam Brown, who was married to my sister Etta, to join me.